cloudfoundry-attic/cf/README.md

 $ bundle install
 ```

-Then you can run the specs:
+To run the specs:

 ```
 $ bundle exec rake
 ```

-To run the checked out code run the cf.dev script:
+To run the checked out code use the cf.dev script:

 ```
 ./bin/cf.dev